AngryMaciek/SC4DA/README.md

 * Test RStudio (server?) and JupyterLab - export port?
 * Test github, export port?
-* simplify yaml by dependancies, list major packages here, all in build.log
 * add instructions how to build/run, upload/pull from dockerhub, create VENVs
+* describe all the software that is here with links
-* specify exact versions in YAML
+* Conda attempts to install the newest, if you need anythign else, specify exact versions in YAML

+* simplify yaml by dependancies, list major packages here, all in build.log !!!
-* sklearn, theano, pymc3, keras, tensorflow
+* sklearn, theano, pymc3, keras, tensorflow !!!
+Rcpp test
-* add C and C++ conda compilers